A Protoplanetary Dust Cloud?

 The project investigates how increasingly complex products of evolution produce increasingly complex forms of information processing including new mechanisms of evolution -- generalising ideas in Turing's 1952 paper on chemical morphogenesis and also the theory of meta-configured individual cognitive development presented in Chappell and Sloman(2007), which includes an earlier version of this diagram, showing different times and different levels of abstraction at which information from the genome and from the environment combine (after varying developmental delays):

-(Chris Miall helped with the original diagram.)
+(Joint work with Jackie Chappell.
+Chris Miall helped with the original diagram.)

 That theory (and diagram) referred to processes of development in an individual -- processes that change some of the mechanisms of later development in that individual.